Roles and Responsibilities

 - Technology & organisational change

 A nice surprise (more shock) was that my paper on the 'Chilling Effect' of social media became the most read paper in the world for a period in 2017.
 This paper was the first to evidence that being a social media user constrains our actions in reality.
 For example, people are less likely to let loose at parties now as they may be snapped.
 Also, I was honoured to be the Business School's sole nomination for the University wide prize of 'Rising Star' in 2016, though did not win :).
-But, in 2018 I did win a so called 'prestigious' Literati Award from Emerald - for a paper published with them.
+But, in 2018 I did win a so called 'prestigious' Literati Award from Emerald - for a paper published with them as well as receiving the 2018 'Best Paper Award' in Industrial Marketing Management (3*).

 At present, I am particularly interested in Instagrammability, whether social media surveillance makes people 'better' service employees, augmented reality, influencers, and the impact of viewing those slightly annoying braggy posts on social media.
 I would welcome PhD applications in these areas.
 I am a pragmatic with regards to research methodology and have experience in both quantitative and qualitative techniques.
 However, I like experiments best especially through Qualtrics - where I am a certified research expert user.